Jeff and Larry’s Backyard BBQ

 The Marshall Tucker Band then closed out the show.
 Doug Gray, lead singer and only original member, came out and sat on a stool.
 Gray said that he sprained his ankle in the back, and he needed to let the swelling go down.
 They then played the classic “Heard It In A Love Song.”
 Next up was “Take The Highway,” where flute player Marcus James Henderson got to sing lead.
 Gray got bluesy with 1974’s “Desert Skies.”

 They continued with “Midnight Promises” and “Hillbilly Band.”
 Larry The Cable Guy and Jeff Foxworthy came out for the closing song, “Can’t You See.”
 Larry did a skit where he tried to play the flute to begin the song.
-Foxworthy began singing but his mic was off.
-His mic was restored as he finished the first verse.
+Foxworthy began singing, but his mic was off.
+His mic was then restored as he finished the first verse.

 The Marshall Tucker Band performed a condensed set.
 This was probably because of Gray’s injury and the fact that the show’s schedule was running over.
 They omitted a couple of MTB favorites like “Searchin’ For A Rainbow” and “Fire on The Mountain.”